 - http://studyinaustralia.gov.au: for advice on studying in Australia

 A: No. Australia Awards scholarship recipients are accepted by most Australian universities, but not all.
-A list of participating universities for Intake 2018 is available at: http://australiaawardscambodia.org/index.php/applicants/list-of-participating-universities and are listed in the Intake 2019 Brochure.
+A list of participating universities for Intake 2019 is available at: http://australiaawardscambodia.org/index.php/applicants/list-of-participating-universities and are listed in the Intake 2019 Brochure.

 A: CRICOS is a database of all universities and their courses in Australia available to overseas students.
 Search for your preferred university and course using the search options available at: http://cricos.education.gov.au/.
 There are CRICOS code numbers for both universities and courses.
 In the application form, you need to enter the code for the course.

 A: Careful research before selecting courses is essential.
 Visit university websites, read their handbooks, seek assistance from the Counsellors at the Study Abroad Centre at ACE Tuol Tom Poung campus, and attend information sessions conducted by the AAS team in Cambodia.

 - it will help you contribute to sustainable development in Cambodia